Byron-Mo/Recess/docs/schema.md

 price       | integer   | not null, inclusion: { in: (1..5).to_a } (this is a maybe)
 activity    | string    | not null, inclusion: { in: %w(Culture/History, Beachfront, Adventure) }
 body        | text      | not null
-rating      | integer   | not null, average of user reviews image       | string    | not null, picture used in background
+image       | string    | not null, picture used in background

 ## users